olympus-terminal/refScraper_master/README.md

 # Universal Citation Fetcher

-Fetch RIS citations from any web URL or academic identifier.
+Fetch RIS citations from any web URL or academic identifier with a plain text query - like frontier models, but accurate.
 Automatically extracts metadata from web pages, APIs, and academic databases to generate properly formatted RIS citations for import into reference managers like Endnote and Zotero.

 ## Features